-As this amendment to the Attorney General's Public Contract Rules, 2010, is not a Special Procurement or exemption from the competitive procurement requirements of law, the College has determined that findings of fact are not required.
-The requirements of this rule ensure that competition will be carefully addressed and protected, if the College finds it is in the public's best interest to competitively procure Architectural, Engineering, Land Surveying and Related Services Contracts.
+As this amendment to the Attorney General's Public Contract Rules, 2012, is not a Special Procurement or exemption from the competitive procurement requirements of law, the College has determined that findings of fact are not required.
+The requirements of this rule ensure that competition will be carefully addressed and protected, if the College finds it is in the public's best interest to competitively procure Architectural, Engineering, Photogrammetric Mapping, Transportation Planning, or Land Surveying Services or Related Services Contracts.
 This rule satisfies the requirements of Oregon Revised Statute ORS 279A.055 wherein the College may enter into Personal Services contracts, subsequent to the Local Contract Review Board's designation of certain service contracts or classes of service contracts as personal services contracts, and ORS 279C.105 wherein a Local Contract Review Board shall adopt procedures for the screening and selection of persons to perform those services under ORS 279C.110 or 279C.120.
 Consequently, findings otherwise required by law are unnecessary here.